BITSS/ACRE/03-assess.Rmd

  - **Computationally Reproducible from Raw data (CRR):** The output can be reproduced with minimal effort from the raw data sets.

- - **Minimal effort:** Five minutes or less are required to run the code, not including computing time.
+ - **Minimal effort:** One hour or less are required to run the code, not including computing time.

 ### Levels of Computational Reproducibility for a Specific Output